eichryso/Modern-Game-AI-Algorithms-PCG-in-Minecraft/README.md

 ## Instructions

-In order to run the code the following softwared need to be installed:
+In order to run the code the following software need to be installed:

 - Python
 - Numpy